Ebimsv/Machine_Learning_Course/README.md

 ## Neural Networks
 Neural networks are a powerful class of machine learning algorithms that can be used for a wide range of tasks, including image recognition, natural language processing, and speech recognition.
 We covered the basic concepts of neural networks, including how to create a feedforward neural network using Pytorch.

+## Decision Tree
+A decision tree is a type of supervised machine learning algorithm that is commonly used for classification and regression tasks.
+It is a tree-like model where each internal node represents a test on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label or a numerical value.

+The decision-making process starts at the root node of the tree and follows a path down to a leaf node, based on the values of the attributes being tested.
+At each internal node, the algorithm chooses the best attribute to split the data based on some metric, such as information gain or Gini impurity.
+The goal is to create a tree that can accurately predict the class label or numerical value of new instances based on their attribute values.
+In this section, we covered the following topics:
+- A simple decision tree
+- Decision Tree with Random search
+- Decision Tree with Grid search (Grid search and random search are two commonly used techniques for hyperparameter tuning in machine learning.)
+- Train a Random forest